IAmJonoBo/Prometheus/README.md

 - performs hybrid retrieval with RapidFuzz (lexical), OpenSearch (BM25), and a Qdrant vector backend backed by Sentence-Transformers embeddings with an optional cross-encoder reranker for precision gains.
-- attempts to dispatch execution via Temporal and fallbacks to webhook/in-memory when the host is unavailable, logging the outcome to the event bus.
+- attempts to dispatch execution via Temporal when configured.
+If the optional `temporalio` dependency is missing or a call fails, the resulting event records the failure note.
+Set `execution.sync_target = "webhook"` or leave it at the default in-memory adapter to avoid Temporal when the service is unavailable.
 - pushes monitoring metrics to a Prometheus Pushgateway if reachable and mirrors them through the OpenTelemetry console exporter.
 - generates a Temporal worker bootstrap plan (host, namespace, task queue,